Successful Greentech Live & Online event

 Published on 04/10/2021

-Cultivators was present at the first GreenTech 2021 at Amsterdam RAI since the pandemic.
-After a long-winded period of online meetings it was an absolute pleasure to meet up with colleagues, clients, and friends again.
-GreenTech in the new form in combination of on- and offline form was a success!
+Cultivators were present at the first GreenTech 2021 at Amsterdam RAI since the pandemic.
+After a long-winded period of online meetings, it was an absolute pleasure to meet up with colleagues, clients, and friends again.
+GreenTech, in its new form, combining online and offline elements, was a success!

-GreenTech was only 25% of its original size as due COVID and travel restrictions it was unsure how many visitors could and would be allowed to visit.
-Early morning of the first day of GreenTech started with small number of people coming in.
+GreenTech was only 25% of its original size, as due to COVID and travel restrictions, it was unsure how many visitors could and would be allowed to visit.
+The early morning of the first day of GreenTech began with a small number of people arriving.
 However, the convention centre filled up around noon as horticultural enthusiasts came to visit the stands and attend the various presentations.

-Presentations were given by multiple companies within the horticulture industry, held at the Xpert Theater.
-Couple of these sessions were hosted by Sonny Moerenhout (Cultivators).
-Presentations were given by various speakers followed by a Q&A. Visitors off- and online could pose their questions.
+Presentations were given by multiple companies within the horticulture industry, held at the Xpert Theatre.
+A couple of these sessions were hosted by Sonny Moerenhout (Cultivators).
+Presentations were given by various speakers, followed by a Q&A. Visitors, both online and offline, could pose their questions.
 Making the presentations highly interactive.

-The second day surpassed the amount of visitors and interactions of the first day.
-In the afternoon the the presentations were focussed on Medicinal Cannabis.
-Hosted by Sonny Moerenhout and again the online & offline interaction with the visitors.
+The second day surpassed the number of visitors and interactions of the first day.
+In the afternoon, the presentations were focused on Medicinal Cannabis.
+Hosted by Sonny Moerenhout, with a focus on both online & offline interaction with visitors.

 Medicinal Cannabis presentations were:

-Delphy (René Corsten) discussed the optimization of medicinal cannabis production.
-Temperatures should be tuned to the given radiation to prevent dissimilation of energy.
-Also the importance of calcium in prevention of botrytis was highlighted.
-Calcium strengthens the cell wall and is an immobile nutrient, requiring transport by mass flow.
-For this reason transpiration should promoted by removing moisture from the indoor environment.
+Delphy (René Corsten) discussed the optimisation of medicinal cannabis production.
+Temperatures should be adjusted to match the given radiation to prevent energy dissipation.
+Additionally, the importance of calcium in preventing botrytis was highlighted.
+Calcium strengthens the cell wall and is an immobile nutrient that requires transport by mass flow.
+For this reason, transpiration should be promoted by removing moisture from the indoor environment.

-Grodan (Ben Nikaj) followed up on the optimization of medicinal cannabis production by discussing the root environment.
-The root environment can best be controlled through five subjects; water, nutrients, pH, oxygen content and ‘biolife’.
+Grodan (Ben Nikaj) followed up on the optimisation of medicinal cannabis production by discussing the root environment.
+The root environment can be best controlled through five key factors: water, nutrients, pH, oxygen content, and ‘biolife’.
 Cannabis requires different irrigation strategies throughout its lifecycle.

-Koppert (Jennette Douma) clarifies how biological control can secure optimized cannabis cultivation through biological solutions.
+Koppert (Jennette Douma) clarifies how biological control can secure optimised cannabis cultivation through biological solutions.
 Koppert has developed a product against the cannabis aphid (Phorodon humuli).
-In addition to this Koppert is developing circular sticky traps which can be placed upon the growing substrate to prevent infection of root aphids (Rhopalosiphum rufiabdominale).
+In addition to this, Koppert is developing circular sticky traps that can be placed on the growing substrate to prevent infection by root aphids (Rhopalosiphum rufiabdominale).

 The presentations were closed off by the Legal Cannabis Coalition (Arno Hazekamp).
-The LCC is developing a method through which plant genetics can be protected by setting-up a Plant Passport.
-The profile through which the passport is set-up consists out of a DNA analysis in combination with chemical data, breeding history and pictures.
-In addition to this the LCC has noticed that the data derived from chemical analysis varies between labs.
+The LCC is developing a method to protect plant genetics by establishing a Plant Passport.
+The profile through which the passport is set up consists of a DNA analysis in combination with chemical data, breeding history, and pictures.
+In addition, the LCC has noticed that the data derived from chemical analysis varies between laboratories.

-During the 2nd day the European Cannabis Industry was discussed further at the Vision Stage, hosted by Sonny Moerenhout (Cultivators).
-Together with Fluence by Osram (Timo Bongartz), 3C Consultancy (Nic Easley), and Urban Gro (Brad Nattras) the market insights, challenges and opportunities for the European market in the coming years were discussed.
+On the second day, the European Cannabis Industry was further discussed at the Vision Stage, hosted by Sonny Moerenhout (Cultivators).
+Together with Fluence by Osram (Timo Bongartz), 3C Consultancy (Nic Easley), and Urban Gro (Brad Nattras), we discussed market insights, challenges, and opportunities for the European market in the coming years.

 Share this news!